-BIOLOGY 5 periods Year 5 credits GRADE 9
+Year 5 credits GRADE 9

 This is a year-long course designed to serve as a prerequisite for all science courses which do not require IPS as a prerequisite.
 The program is an inquiry-based lab science that emphasizes foundational concepts and methods of biology and relates these to the practical issues of human use of the environment.
 The major areas of study are: characteristics of living things; cell theory; energy and food systems; genetics; evolution; structure and function of living things; ecology and living systems; cycles of matter; pollution; and environmental issues.
+In May, students will sit for the New Jersey Biology Competency Test.